deanpcmad/sidekiq-limit_fetch/README.md

 ### Pauses

-You can also pause your queues temporarely.
+You can also pause your queues temporarily.
 Upon continuing their limits will be preserved.

 ```ruby